The Ontario Government’s Rush to Return to the Status Quo Puts Ontario’s Children at Risk

 For further reading on how recovery efforts, including the re-opening of schools, can best support families, visit https://bit.ly/femeconrecovery

 To learn more about what was recommended by Sick Kids, visit http://www.sickkids.ca/PDFs/About-SickKids/81407-COVID19-Recommendations-for-School-Reopening-SickKids.pdf

 Adam Ballah Community and Communications, Simcoe County Greenbelt Coalition

 email@example.com | 249-877-0596

-Just Recovery Simcoe is an alliance between 40+ groups from across Simcoe County and beyond.
-Their core belief is that a healthy community is one that is equitable, environmentally friendly and seeks to provide strong places to live and work for all.
+Just Recovery Simcoe is an alliance of 40+ groups from across Simcoe County and beyond.
+Their core belief is that a healthy community is one that is equitable, environmentally friendly, and one that seeks to provide healthy places to live and work for all.
 JustRecoverySimcoe.ca

 Help create a just and sustainable future.